shashsinha8/ECE432FinalProject/docs/main/PROJECT_SUMMARY.md

 ## Project Completion Status: ✓ COMPLETE

-All 6 phases have been successfully implemented and tested.
+All 6 initial phases and 5 improvement phases have been successfully implemented and tested.

 ## Phase Summary